Ray-Young/MET-673-Team-1/README.md

-# MET-673-Team-1

-This is a collaboration project for MET-673 class at Boston University.
+# Tank fighting game using Unity engine

-The project is a deaktop tank game using unity platform.
+This is a collaboration project.
+It's a tank game using unity platform.